 How much can you save after heart attack & stents?

-And a FAR cry from this gentleman’s original agent telling him rate of $1,392 was the best he was going to get.
+Quite the savings and a FAR cry from this gentleman's original agent telling him that a rate of $1,392 was the best he was going to get.

 We shop tough life insurance cases every day, and we can save almost everyone money on their insurance.